-The Sheriff's Office , Any location where you purchase a Colorado Hunting & Fishing License, or online at:
+- Any location where you purchase a Colorado Hunting & Fishing License

 Hinsdale County Search and Rescue

 The Hinsdale County Search and Rescue unit reports to the Sheriff through the Undersheriff.
 It is headed by Director Keith Chambers with the support of coordinators manage the daily operations of the unit as well as their areas of responsibility during an incident.

 The HCSAR team is comprised of volunteers who dedicate their time and energy to the search and rescue efforts of this county.
 They are supported by an up-to-date inventory of a wide range of equipment ranging from a command trailer, radios, OHVs and snowmobiles, high-angle & ice climbing rescue equipment, a snow cat, and other necessary equipment for a wide range of Search and Rescue scenarios.

 Precautions when enjoying the outdoors:

 Colorado mountain hazards: Because of Colorado's highly variable climate and terrain, backcountry users need to educate themselves before venturing out.
 Weather can change rapidly.
 Check the forecast and keep an eye on the sky to anticipate changing conditions.

 Lightning: Lightning can strike anywhere but tends to hit high places.
 In Colorado, summer afternoon thunderstorms are common.

 Dramatic temperature drops: Snowfall happens - even in summer!
 Precipitation: If you get wet, it's difficult to stay warm.